|Isaac Davis Camporee and March|

 The awards are sent to the unit leader upon completion of the requirements and payment of the proper fee.
 The patch may be worn on the right pocket of the uniform and the medal over the left pocket.

-Any registered Cub, Scout, Explorer or Scouter may qualify for the award.
+Any registered Cub Scout, Boy Scout, Girl Scout, Venturer or Scouter may qualify for the award.
 Hikers must wear an official uniform on the trail and two adults over 21 must accompany each group on the trail.
 It is recommended that a ratio of adults to Scouts be at least one to ten.
 All units must have a tour permit signed by their local Council Office with them.
 The trail is to be hiked as a Pack, Troop or Post, and no individual hiker will be recognized for an award.

 Reproduce copies of the contents of the questionnaire and the History page, as needed.
 After the hike, submit the Awards Order Form with the proper fee.
 Unit leaders should see Camporee registraton personnel for the answer key.
 The purpose of the questionnaire is to ensure comprehension of the trail history.
 It is the responsibility of the unit leader to administer the questionnaire in an appropriate manner to evaluate each participant's comprehension.
 The quiz can be retaken if necessary.